beckythebetts/PhagoPred/docs/Segmentation/CellDeathDetection.md

 3. The entire model
 ![Confusion matrices before and after fine tuning]({{ site.baseurl }}/images/cms.png) The resulting accuracies are either lower than or the same as when doing no fine tuning, more training data is probably needed.
+More cells were added to the training set (total 200 cells).
+For each cell a random frame between 1 and 10 frames before cell death was selected, a frame 100 frames before cell death and a random frame between1 and 10 frames after cell death.
+False psitive segmentations and incorrectly merged cells (undersegmentation) were also corrected and added to the dataset.